The Schizoid Man (Star Trek: The Next Generation): Reception

 In 2011, Tor.com rated this episode 8 out of 10 and praised the acting performance of Morgan Sheppard and Brent Spiner, as they depict the scientist's personality.
 The A.V.
 Club gave the episode a grade C−.
 Den of Geek praised Spiner for his performance, and says the episode starts well "but in the last twenty minutes it runs out of ideas and turns awful."

-In 2012, Wired noted this episode as one of the worst of the Star Trek: The Next Generation television series.
-They suggest that the episode was inspired by an episode of the television show called The Prisoner, and they tried to have the star of that show be the guest star in this episode.
+In 2012, Wired characterized this episode as one of the worst of the Star Trek: The Next Generation television series.
+They suggest that the episode was inspired by an episode of The Prisoner, prompting an unsuccessful attempt to cast Patrick McGoohan (who would receive his second Primetime Emmy Award for Outstanding Guest Actor in a Drama Series the following year for an appearance on the revived Columbo) as Graves.